-&lt;sup>29 Marybeth Peters, Register of Copyrights, written statement before the House Judiciary Committee, hearing on "Copyright Licensing in a Digital Age: Competition, Compensation and the Need to Update the Cable and Satellite TV Licenses," at Appendix 1, February 25, 2009.
+25 Marybeth Peters, Register of Copyrights, written statement before the House Judiciary Committee, hearing on "Copyright Licensing in a Digital Age: Competition, Compensation and the Need to Update the Cable and Satellite TV Licenses," at Appendix 1, February 25, 2009.
 The proposed modifications to section 111 include revising section 111, and its terms and conditions, to expressly address the retransmission of digital broadcast signals; amending the definition of "local service area of a primary transmitter" to include references to digital station "noise limited service contours" for purposes of defining the local/distant status of noncommercial educational stations (and certain UHF stations) for statutory royalty purposes; amending the statutory definition of "distant signal equivalent" (DSE) to clarify that the royalty payment is for the retransmission of the copyrighted content without regard to the transmission format; amending the definitions of "primary transmission" and "secondary transmission," as well as the "station" definitions in section 111(f) so they comport to the amended definition of DSE; and clarifying that each multicast stream of a digital television station shall be treated as a separate DSE for section 111 royalty purposes.
-The proposed modifications to section 119 include replacing the existing Grade B analog standard with the new noise-limited digital signal intensity standard; adopting the Individual Location Longley Rice (ILLR) predictive digital methodology for predicting whether a household can receive an acceptable digital signal from a local digital network station; mandating that the FCC adopt digital signal testing procedures for purposes of determining whether a household is actually unserved by a local digital signal; and deleting various references in section 119 to "analog" unless that reference is to low power television stations that have not yet converted to digital broadcasting.
+The proposed modifications to section 119 include replacing the existing Grade B analog standard with the new noise-limited digital signal intensity standard; adopting the Individual Location Longlev Rice (ILLR) predictive digital methodology for predicting whether a household can receive an acceptable digital signal from a local digital network station; mandating that the FCC adopt digital signal testing procedures for purposes of determining whether a household is actually unserved by a local digital signal; and deleting various references in section 119 to "analog" unless that reference is to low power television stations that have not yet converted to digital broadcasting.

-&lt;sup>30 The Grade B contour around a station's transmitter identifies the geographic area in which the quality of picture is expected to be satisfactory to the median observer at least 90% of the time for at least 50% of the receiving locations within the contour, in the absence of interfering co-channel and adjacent channel signals.
+26 The Grade B contour around a station's transmitter identifies the geographic area in which the quality of picture is expected to be satisfactory to the median observer at least 90% of the time for at least 50% of the receiving locations within the contour, in the absence of interfering co-channel and adjacent channel signals.
 (See Warren Communications News, Television & Cable Factbook 2009, at p.
 A-16.

-months of enactment in order to determine which households are "unserved" and therefore eligible to receive digital network signals.
-Similarly, the House Judiciary Committee bill, H.R.
-3570, and the Senate Judiciary Committee bill, S. 1670, include specific proposed changes to current language in the Copyright Act intended to replace existing references to analog technology with relevant references to digital technology and also instruct the FCC to establish a predictive model for the reception of digital signals.
+intended to address this problem.
+It also includes a provision directing the FCC to develop a predictive methodology for the reception of digital signals within six months in order to determine which households are "unserved" and therefore eligible to receive digital network signals.
+Similarly, the House Judiciary Committee discussion draft includes specific proposed changes to current language in the Copyright Act intended to replace existing references to analog technology with relevant references to digital technology and also instructs the FCC to establish a predictive model for the reception of digital signals.